 You can run a quick VoIP speed test on Nextiva’s site to simulate call performance for up to 200 phones and validate your network before rolling out.

-If reliability, scale, and responsive support are priorities, Nextiva is our top pick for 2025.
+If reliability, scale, and responsive support are priorities, Nextiva is my top pick for 2026.

 Ooma — Best for Simple Setups and Small Group Calls